THE STRATEGIC CHALLENGE FOR THE UNION

 THE CREATION OF SUFFICIENT AND COMPETENT FORCES, CONTROL OF THE SEA AND RIVERS, RAILROADS, AND ACHIEVING STRATEGIC MOBILITY

-The United States in 1861, just as in the Mexican War of 1848, met the need to expand its military force by creating very rapidly a new and temporary army of volunteers that would be of sufficient size to conduct operations over immense distances and to hold it against a determined enemy.
+The United States in 1861, just as in the Mexican War of 1848, met the need to expand its military force by creating very rapidly a new and temporary army of Volunteers that would be of sufficient size to conduct operations over immense distances and to hold it against a determined enemy.
 A corresponding expansion in naval forces would also be required to enforce a blockade and to provide access to the southern states by sea and river.

 The Union enjoyed naval superiority from the outset of the war and this was only rarely and briefly threatened.
 While the capacity to land and sustain armed forces by sea and river was initially small, combined operations began quickly and eventually grew to have a decisive significance.
 The challenge for the Union commanders was to decide where such operations should be concentrated and in what priority, and how to equip and direct them.
 The first requirement was to build a navy large enough to enforce a blockade of the Southern coasts and ports.
 There were comparatively few good Southern ports and fewer with naval or ship-building facilities, which meant that opposition on the high seas was not likely to be great.
 However, the difficulties of sustaining large blockading fleets continuously at sea remained to be surmounted.
 The naval bases saved or quickly recovered from Confederate occupation at Fort Pickens (near Pensacola, Florida), Key West, the Dry Tortugas, and Fortress Monroe (in Chesapeake Bay) were supplemented in 1862 by bases established on offshore islands and by the gradual capture of ports in North Carolina, South Carolina, Louisiana, and elsewhere.
 The early capture of New Orleans and the opening of the mouth of the Mississippi accelerated progress.
 It is inconceivable that the Union armies could ever have entered, advanced, or occupied the key strategic points of the Confederacy without gaining control of the seas and rivers.

 Railroad lines (despite frequent destruction and reconstruction) provided the supply lines for the armies as they penetrated the southern interior beyond the reach of warships and river transports.
 Railroads dictated the direction of operations and the risk of their severance was a ceaseless source of anxiety for the Union armies.
 In the final campaigns, the combination of military ascendancy and the growing ability and confidence to operate away from these iron umbilical cords liberated the Union armies to achieve the final dismemberment and dissolution of the Confederacy.

-President Abraham Lincoln strove to assert his authority as Commander-in-Chief but he contended throughout the war with fierce political enemies and intractable factions on all sides.
+President Abraham Lincoln strove to assert his authority as Commander-in-Chief but he contended throughout the war with fierce political enemies and intractable factions from all sides.
 Early in the war, he was tempted to interfere in the conduct of the war at an operational level, sometimes to the point of undermining the operations of his generals.
-The political urgency for the Union to launch the offensive and to maintain the strategic initiative meant that in the early months and years some Union commanders felt they were sometimes forced into premature action with ill-prepared forces.
-Others could not be persuaded to act with dynamism even when their forces appeared ready and sufficient.
-A series of commanders were elevated to senior commands only to be discarded, sidelined, or tolerated until more competent leaders could emerge.
-Later leaders had learned their craft as commanders by practical experience and, additionally, they could now rely on increasingly competent staff officers, battle-tested field officers, a core of robust and resourceful soldiers, and an increasingly efficiently logistical, transport, engineering, and support infrastructure.
-All of these staff and line functions were created, adapted, and innovated continually throughout the war so that the grim, agile, and relentless, armies of 1865 bore little resemblance to the enthusiastic but fragile crowds of 1861.
+The political urgency for the Union to launch the offensive and to maintain the strategic initiative meant that in the early months and years some Union commanders felt they were being forced into premature action with ill-prepared forces.
+Others could not be persuaded to act with dynamism even when their forces seemed ready and sufficient.
+A series of commanders were elevated to senior commands only to be discarded, side-lined, or tolerated until more competent leaders could emerge to replace them.
+Later leaders learned their craft through practical experience and, additionally, they could rely on increasingly competent staff officers, battle-tested field officers, a core of robust and resourceful soldiers, and an increasingly efficient logistical, transport, engineering, and support infrastructure.
+All of these staff and line functions were created, adapted, expanded, and innovated continually throughout the war so that the grim, mobile, agile, and relentless, armies of 1865 bore little resemblance to the enthusiastic but brittle armed crowds of 1861.
+Once Lincoln had identified a competent core of leaders he could rely on, he allowed them increasing autonomy so long as they cooperated to achieve shared objectives.

 Lincoln gradually learned about the principles of economy and concentration of force and the need to coordinate operations in and between the different theatres.
-At the start of the war few commanders could manage or sustain extensive operations and they had little or no prospect of coordinating them between theatres or even sectors, but by 1864 the Union high command was beginning – with growing success – to coordinate the operations of entire departments, armies and fleets.
-Once Lincoln had identified a core of leaders he could rely on, he allowed them increasing autonomy so long as they cooperated to achieve shared objectives.
+At the start of the war few commanders could manage or sustain extensive operations and they had little or no prospect of coordinating action between theatres or even sectors.
+However, by 1864 the Union high command was beginning – with growing success – to coordinate and synchronise the operations of entire departments, armies, and fleets.

 Lincoln’s growth as a political leader coincided with improvements in his management of his generals and admirals.
 Alongside a core of commanders who had proved themselves at lower levels in 1862 and 1863 and had progressed to senior leadership positions in 1864, he also found skilled administrators to provide the armies and navy with the practical and modern necessities of war, and to assist their coordination.
 The North prized inventiveness and new weapons and techniques gradually added a sharper edge to their armies.
 The martial ardour and determination of Southern forces often overcame the Union armies early in the war but as the Confederate capacity to conduct the war was eroded, the growing competence and logistical capacity of the Union gradually tipped the scales in favour of the North.

 After a series of painful errors, false starts, embarrassing defeats, unnerving ebbs and flows in enthusiasm for the war, and fluctuating performances by leaders on and off the battlefield, the United States finally exerted its economic and material superiority to project military power almost at will and across huge distances.
 The Union also honed its high command to wield these forces decisively and intelligently at the strategic, operational, and tactical levels.
 After learning the lessons of blood and fire in 1862 and 1863, by 1864 the Union was ready to compel by force the return and reconstruction of the Southern states.
-The foundations for victory were built in 1864 and when the 1865 campaigning season began victory was accomplished rapidly in all theatres.
+The foundations for victory were irrevocably laid in 1864 and when the 1865 campaigning season began victory was accomplished rapidly in all theatres.